solislemuslab/lab-dynamics/lab-guidelines.md

 - I expect that you will
     - actively search ways to improve your oral and communication skills
+    - be genuinely interested in communicating your science to any type of audience in a simple and effective manner
     - use the many university resources (like the Writing Center) to your advantage
     - accept that good skills in academic writing are a key component in a scientist's development
     - practice your presentations with multiple people, and be responsive to constructive criticism